DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Experiments

 \subsection{Effect of RAG and Per-Caption Prompt}

 We investigate the effectiveness of retrieval-augmented test-time fine-tuning and our per-caption prompt design for learning an enhanced motion prior.
-Specifically, for each motion, we use an LLM~\cite{openai_gpt4o} to provide 6 prompts in the whole 64-motion set, then evaluate the average CLIP/ViCLIP scores using these prompts.
-As shown in Table~\ref{tab:motionprior}, applying our approach to CogVideoX-2B results in both CLIP and ViCLIP score improvements.
-The substantial ViCLIP gain indicates stronger alignment between the story and the generated video, highlighting significant enhancements in motion accuracy.
-The row2-3 results also indicate that per-video prompts outperform single prompts, suggesting that video-specific prompts help the model implicitly disregard unrelated visual elements and focus on learning more motion-specific patterns.
-These results validate that RAG effectively retrieves videos with relevant motions, aiding in learning a more accurate motion prior for the model.
+Specifically, for each motion in the 64-motion set, we use GPT-4o to generate six prompts and evaluate the average CLIP/ViCLIP scores.
+As shown in Table~\ref{tab:motionprior}, applying our approach to CogVideoX-2B improves both scores, with the significant ViCLIP gain indicating better story-video alignment and enhanced motion accuracy.
+Rows 2–3 further show that per-video prompts outperform single prompts, suggesting that video-specific conditioning helps the model ignore unrelated visual cues and better capture motion-specific patterns.
+These results confirm that RAG effectively retrieves motion-relevant videos and facilitates the learning of more accurate motion priors.